ucbrise/clipper/containers/container_implementation.md

 ## Serialization Formats
 RPC requests sent from Clipper to model containers are divided into two categories: **Prediction Requests** and **Feedback Requests**.
+Additionally, responses are divided into two corresponding categories: **Prediction Responses** and **Feedback Responses**.
 Each request type has a specific serialization format that defines the container deserialization procedure.

 ### Serializing Prediction Requests
 1. All requests begin with a 32-bit integer header, sent as a single ZeroMQ message.
 The value of this integer will be 0, indicating that the request is a prediction request.